raygun101/MarkupKit/README.md

         <UILabel text="Three"/>
     </LMColumnView>

-The left and right edges of each subview will be pinned to the left and right edges of the column (excluding layout margins), ensuring that all of the labels are the same width.
+If the column view's horizontal alignment is set to "fill" (the default), the left and right edges of each subview will be pinned to the left and right edges of the column (excluding layout margins), ensuring that all of the labels are the same width.
+Otherwise, the subviews will be aligned according to the specified value.

 `LMColumnView` defines the following additional property, which specifies that nested subviews should be vertically aligned in a grid, like a spreadsheet: